markmeeus/MarcelloDB/docs/sessions.md

 var session = new MarcelloDB.Session(platform, "/path/to/data/folder/");
 ```

-The session will remain valid until it is garbage collection, or Disposed.
+The session will remain valid until it is garbage collected or disposed.
 A good approach would be to keep it around for a long time.
-Attach it to your App instance, keep it in a static or singleton or inside a IOC.
+Attach it to your App instance, keep it in a static or singleton or inside a IOC Container.

 ##CollectionFiles